 The project undertook primary research and staged a series of Multiplier Sport Events (MSE) to support EU priorities in the area of sport diplomacy.
 The project outcomes will help the EU adopt a strategic approach to sport diplomacy and provide evidence of instances where sport can help amplify key EU diplomatic messages and help forge better diplomatic relations with third countries.

 Some members of the project team, including the project lead, were members of the EU’s High-Level Group on Sport Diplomacy that produced a report for the European Commission in 2016.
-Project lead, Prof. Richard Parrish, is also a member of a second Erasmus+ funded project examining the development of EU sport diplomacy.
+Project lead, Professor Richard Parrish, is also a member of a second Erasmus+ funded project examining the development of EU sport diplomacy.
 For further details see the TES-D project, Towards an EU sport diplomacy.

 OutputsFinal report Executive summary Sport and citizenship